reijosirila/loxone-mcp-server/README.md

 If `MCP_API_KEY` is not set, the server will be publicly accessible (useful for development or when behind a reverse proxy).

+#### Internet Access Security

+⚠️ **Important**: If you're exposing the HTTP server over the internet, always use SSL offload with a reverse proxy (e.g., nginx) to secure the connection.

 Example Claude Desktop/Gemini configuration for HTTP transport:

 ```json